SDraw/driver_leap/README.md

 Now pull both windows side by side and bring a hand into view.
 The command prompt running the gesture_checker program should output a series of numbers next to the names of the gestures.
 A "1.0" means confidential detection, a "0.0" means no detection.

-You can practise some gestures this way and also check your pose in the Leap Motion diagnostic visualizer.
+You can practise some gestures this way and also cross-check your pose in the Leap Motion diagnostic visualizer against the detection confidence.

 ### Games/Experiences that work mostly